Why Embedding Artificial Intelligence is Critical for Successful Digital Marketing

 The first step is to increase your AI comprehension.

-You don’t have to be a data scientist or programmer yourself to develop marketing strategies that integrate AI, but it is important to know the concepts, capabilities and basic processes.
+You don’t have to be a data scientist or programmer to develop your plan that integrate AI, but it is important to know the concepts, capabilities and basic processes.

 Next, decide on use cases you want to prioritize.

 Start with your key challenges that you wish to solve.
-So many companies get caught up with ‘shiny toy syndrome’ seeking the next best AI tool before they analyze the problem they are trying to solve.
-The key thing is starting with your challenge, then identifying what the optimal solution would look like, then start looking at technology.
+So many companies get caught up with ‘shiny object syndrome’ seeking the next best AI tool before they analyze the problem they are trying to solve.
+The key thing is starting with your vision and challenges, then identifying what the optimal solution would look like, then start looking at technology.
 So many companies have this back to front and start with the tech and then go looking for the problem it can solve.

 Once you have your problem, look outside your industry to see if someone else has solved it.
 There are so many possibilities when it comes to AI, so it may be helpful to seek out examples from other companies, even if they are outside your industry.
 Then consider how you can adapt these to your situation.